xitanggg/node-insert-text/README.md

 The happy path is a wrapper of the `text` function of [enigo](https://github.com/enigo-rs/enigo), which is a cross platform input simulation library in Rust.
 The default behavior simply calls `enigo.text` to perform text insertion, which works for most use cases.

-However, some apps might not support text insertion, so a `insertWithPaste` fallback option is provided, which inserts text via clipboard paste in a 4 steps processes:
+However, some apps might not support text insertion, so a `insertWithPaste` experimental fallback option is provided, which inserts text via clipboard paste in a 4 steps processes:

 1. Save clipboard existing text
 2. Set text to be inserted to clipboard